Wolanet/ActiveDirectory-scripts/README.md

 <h2>Screenshots</h2>

-Enter the following command to being able to run the script (you can change it back after):  <br />
+Enter the following command to being able to run the Generate_Users script (you can change it back after):  <br />

 ![Sample image](images/PShellscript1.png)
 <br />